-Battery carries harsher punishments in Nevada if the defendant also intended to commit further crimes such as theft, rape or homicide.
+Battery carries harsher punishments in Nevada if the defendant also intended to commit further crimes such as theft, rape, or homicide.
 Penalties carry high fines and potentially decades in prison.
 But an adept Nevada criminal defense attorney may be able to get the charges lessened to simple battery or even a full dismissal.

 This article explains the Nevada offense of battery with intent to commit a crime.
 Continue reading to learn what this offense constitutes, how to defend against charges, and what penalties the judge may impose.

-Definition of battery with intent to commit a crime
+Definition of battery with intent to commit a crime in Nevada

 The Nevada crime of battery is any willful and unlawful use of force or violence upon another's person.
 Examples include hitting, burning, spitting on, and even poisoning.
 Therefore, the Nevada crime of "battery with intent to commit a crime" is when the defendant commits battery with the objective to then carry out any of the following offenses:

 - the Nevada crime of mayhem, which means maiming or disfiguring the victim.

 - the Nevada crime of robbery, which means to forcibly steal from another's person or in his/her presence.